 To be sure, I have a number of favourite Spitfires from over the years.
 And while a few were star players, many more were underdog journeymen who overcame the odds just to make it to the OHL.

 My 12 favourite OHL Spitfires of all time are as follows.
+They are listed in chronological order of when they played for the Spitfires.

+BRAD SMITH.
 A likeable individual with an upbeat personality who is known to many in the game as ‘Motor City Smitty’, the hometown Windsor product was a star player who later coached the Spitfires.

 Both as a player and a coach, however, ‘Motor City Smitty’ was moved out of Windsor by Spitfires general manager Wayne Maxner.